veloren/veloren/README.md

 Verloren is an open-source community project licensed under the General Public License version 3.
 We gratefully welcome community contributions, both technical and editorial.

-## Why so many directories?
+## Why so many crates?

 Verloren is designed in a modular manner.
-The client and server crates (libraries, for those not acquainted with Rust) make no assumptions about what interface will be used on top of them.
-Here follows a description of each crate.
+The various crates (libraries, for those not acquainted with Rust) of the project try to make no assumptions about what they will be used by and how.

 ### 'Core' crates